Sydney MacEwan: Catholic priesthood

 However it was quite clear his performances were to fund and secondary to his religious duties, where after ordination he decreed all concert earnings went to charities.
 MacEwan also rejected the title of a 'singing priest'.

 After Lochgilphead, he moved to St Andrew's Church in Rothesay.
 A stained glass window in the church in Lochgilphead is dedicated to the MacEwan family.
 His parishioners became accustomed to his concert tours, and enjoyed his return each time.
+He then moved to Malaga for a time, for health reasons, before returning to be parish priest at St Columba's in Kingussie.

 Singing career

 While at university, his vocal talents were noticed and he began a singing career on the advice of Sir Compton Mackenzie and Irish tenor John McCormack.
 At this time he came to the attention of the Scottish region of the British Broadcasting Company, and became heavily involved in many broadcasts, specifically the Children's Hour programme.

 He began recording for Parlophone in 1934 while still attending the Royal Academy of Music in London and being tutored by Plunket Greene.

 He toured in 1936, playing to audiences in Canada, the United States of America, New Zealand, and Australia, and the tour was repeated in 1938.

 Still performing as a priest, MacEwan nonetheless continued to record and tour.
 Further trips to North America and Australia took place until as late as 1956.
 At one time he indicated a liking for the style of American crooner Bing Crosby.